Jericho/ZoomNet/README.md

 ## Usage

 ### Connection Information
 Before you start using the ZoomNet client, you must decide how you are going to connect to the Zoom API.
-ZoomNet supports two distinct ways of connecting to Zoom: JWT and OAuth.
+ZoomNet supports three ways of connecting to Zoom: JWT, OAuth and Server-to-Server OAuth.

 #### Connection using JWT
 This is the simplest way to connect to the Zoom API.
 Zoom expects you to use a key and a secret to generate a JSON object with a signed payload and to provide this JSON object with every API request.
 The good news is that ZoomNet takes care of the intricacies of generating this JSON object: you simply provide the key and the secret and ZoomNet takes care of the rest.
 Super easy!